 Winter also tends to confine people to a view of their landscape from inside their house thus making interesting details of plants often too distant to see.
 Last but not least small shrubs, ground covers, and even the details of larger plants are often covered from sight by snow

 Structures can provide the bones of the garden that stand out during this season.
-They can also provide subtle or not so subtle color in the winter.
+They can also provide color in the winter.

 One of the first steps in planing any garden is deciding upon which type of garden structures will be included and where.

 Natural Materials for garden structures

 In Japanese and other nature-inspired gardens, the preferred building materials for structures are those from nature, such as wood, bamboo, and stones.
 Wood is often naturally decay resistant such as cedar or cypress.
 Pressure treated timbers are can be used for structural pieces to maximize the life of the structures.

 Bamboo is not used for structural purposes but is instead used as decorative or functional reasons such as the screening portion of a fence.
 Stones are often either in natural shapes such as granite boulders or cut stones such as bluestone or flagstone.